-A Co-production with Bristol Old Vic in the Theatre Royal, 30th Oct - 21st November 2009.
+A Co-production with the Bristol Old Vic in the Theatre Royal, 30th Oct - 21st November 2009.
 The production was then revived for a sell-out week at the 2010 Galway Festival.
-In Bristol the Theatre Royal stage was extended forward in front of the 'stage boxes' as part of a rediscovery of its original eighteenth century form and practice.
+In Bristol the Theatre Royal stage was extended forward in front of the stage boxes as part of a rediscovery of its original eighteenth century form and practice.

 Serebryakov Ian Barritt